 Another major sleep booster: Keeping your environment cool, advises Dr. W. Christopher Winter, a sleep expert and the head of the Charlottesville Neurology and Sleep Medicine clinic.

 “The room should be 65 degrees.
 You want to regulate your body temperature with your bedding, not what you wear, so put on breathable, light clothing,” says Winter.
 “Bundle up with blankets that can move on and off.
 And make your room as quiet and dark as can be.”

-In honor of World Sleep Day, we talked to sleep experts about products that can really help with sleep (like a mask) and things that are more hype than help (like essential oils, which can have some benefits, but nothing definite).
+We talked to sleep experts about products that can really help with sleep (like a mask) and things that are more hype than help (like essential oils, which can have some benefits, but nothing definite).
 Here are some select products the experts, Fatherly editors, and sleep pros stand behind.

 Every expert stresses the importance of keeping electronics out of the bedroom.
 With this handy chaging station, they're all in one place.